Building a Kickass Growth Team: Everything You Need To Succeed

 These individuals will form the core of your growth team, regardless of which structure you choose.

-Step 3: Start Small
+Step 3: Start small

-Choose an initial focus area based on three criteria:
+Choose a pilot focus area based on:

 • Establish baseline metrics before you start